ibexa/documentation-developer/docs/administration/back_office/content_tree.md

                 children_load_max_limit: 200
                 # maximum depth of expanded tree
                 tree_max_depth: 10
-                # content types to display in Content Tree, value of '*' allows all CTs to be displayed
+                # content types to display in content tree, value of '*' allows all CTs to be displayed
                 allowed_content_types: '*'
-                # Content Tree won't display these content types, can be used only when 'allowed_content_types' is set to '*'
+                # content tree won't display these content types, can be used only when 'allowed_content_types' is set to '*'
                 ignored_content_types:
                    - post
                    - article
                 # ID of Location to use as tree root.
 If omitted - content.tree_root.location_id setting is used.
                 tree_root_location_id: 2
-                # list of Location IDs for which Content Tree's root Location will be changed
+                # list of Location IDs for which content tree's root Location will be changed
                 contextual_tree_root_location_ids:
                    - 2 # Home (Content structure)
                    - 5 # Users